 Orton-Gillingham is a systematic, sequential, synthetic, and phonics-based approach to teaching reading.
 Explicit instruction is provided in phonology and phonological awareness, sound-symbol correspondence, syllables, morphology, syntax, and semantics.

-A key characteristic of the OG approach is that it is multisensory, involving visual, auditory, and kinesthetic/tactile learning pathways.
+A key characteristic of the OG approach is that it is multisensory, involving the visual, auditory, and kinesthetic/tactile learning pathways.
 Instruction is provided incrementally and cumulatively, requires mastery and overlearning before students advance to new components, is based on ongoing diagnostic information and assessment, and is individualized to the needs of each student.

 The Orton-Gillingham approach is one of several reading methods that emphasize the phonetic regularities of English in its instructional practices.
 Initially, individual letters are taught.